CatlordReal/CatlordReal/README.md

 This project is unfinished!

 That's it for now, as I use GitHub more I'll put more stuff here.
-I have some other cool stuff but nothing significant enough to put here.
+I have some other cool stuff but nothing significant enough to mention.

 # To make GitHub happy: